 The CF-RFF gasket is unique.
 Vacuum tubes can be connected together by CF knife-edge sealed flanges and Radio Frequency Flare gaskets.
 The internal radio-frequency can be connected using an RFF gasket.

 Electron Particle Accelerators increase the kinetic energy of charged particles by subjecting the electrons to a radio frequency (RF) source that oscillates the electric potential along the inside surface of the beam-line or accelerator ring.
 The Atlas RF-CF gasket provides a vacuum knife-edge seal and an RF flare seal to bridge the gap between flanges conducting radio-frequency inside the tube.

-Connecting multiple resonant cavities can use the CF-RFF gasket to maintain radio signal through the complete cavity assembly
+By connecting multiple resonant cavities the CF-RFF gasket can be used to maintain radio signal through the complete cavity assembly.

 Atlas offers CF-RFF gaskets for standard size DN Flanges (DN16-DN200):